 We had the family suite which was adjoining rooms.
 So the girls had their own space to chill out and watch Disney channel on the rare downtime moments we had.

-We also stayed with friends in Brooklyn, which is a good option for Airbnbs.
+We also stayed with friends in Brooklyn, which is a good option for vacation rentals.
 Just make sure you find one close to a subway into NYC.

 New York accommodation is going to be expensive wherever you go so be prepared and try to find the best value you can.

 Getting Around New York City

 We recommend getting a subway pass.
 You can get a 7 day unlimited ride pass for $33.

 We definitely got our values worth.
 You can also add a certain amount on to the card if you don’t think you will stay that long,